DonCiervo/anki/fen-sequence-cards/README.md

 # FEN in sequence

-Takes [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) (FEN) and turns it into a sequence of clickable chess positions.
+Anki Template that takes [Forsyth–Edwards Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) (FEN) and turns it into a sequence of clickable chess positions.

 Particularly useful to study openings and main defenses.